PCLC7Z2/data/PDAL/building_example.md

 docker run -v /Users/iosefa/GitHub/data/PDAL/:/data pdal/pdal:1.7 pdal pipeline data/filter_classifier.json
 ```

 The fact that the LAS data is not classified obviously makes clipping to buildings a little challenging.
 However, there are several ways we can solve this problem.
 One is to just create vector polygons at each building and clip to the these polygons.
-A "simple" way of creating these polygons is to project the 3D point cloud model into 2D space and save the data in raster format and then use an image classifier on the raster data.
+A "simple" way of creating these polygons is to save the point cloud data in raster format and then use an image classifier on the raster data.

 To start, we will write the point cloud as a raster and we will need the bounding box of the area of interest.